 Next year’s effort led to growing barley as well as the ancient grains, Emmer and Red Fife.
 For our first harvest we dried a wagon load of scythed wheat and then stuffed this in large burlap bags.
 With friends, we beat the bags hard with nunchucks.
 A powerful fan blew away the chaff from the heavier seed.
 We ended up with a yield of 50 pounds of wheat from having planted 50 pounds amount of seed.
 This was an entertaining learning experience with lots of beer drinking.

 We realized that growing wheat is as easy as planting grass.
 After harvest, we return the field to pasture for our grazing animals for at least three years to build up fertility and reduce weed pressures.
-With our wheat field rotation, there natural weed suppression.
-There is little worry that weeds will diminish yields and taint the grain quality in terms of taste and purity.
+With our wheat field rotation, there is natural weed suppression.
+Animal grazed and fertilized pastures results in little worry that weeds will diminish yields and taint the grain quality in terms of taste and purity.

 For harvesting and threshing we bought a small-scale combine for rice and wheat from China.
 For winnowing, Stan purchased a 100 year old clipper mill from Kansas.
 My son's engineering expertise helped turn this antique into a completely functional machine.
 We were thrilled when our Redeemer wheat tested at the UVM Grain Laboratory as a high quality crop in September 2012.
 With some trepidation, we offered a sample to Glenn Mitchell at Rose32 Bakery in Gilbertville.
 We were ecstatic with his positive feedback and strong encouragement.
 We have a great relationship with bakers, that continues to expand.

 For 2015, we produced 8000 pounds of Redeemer wheat.
-We used a renovated 1955 Allis Chambers combine to bring the entire crop in on one day before a thunderstorm.
+We used a renovated 1959 Allis-Chalmers combine to bring the entire crop in on one day before a thunderstorm.

 My oldest son built a timber frame structure with the use of his sawmill to house an Austrian manufactured Osttiroler Getreidemühlen stone mill.
 This mill makes it possible for us to supply larger volumes of high quality flour to bakeries like Rose32.
 A large sifter from North Carolina removes bran to make a bolted flour.
 Bolted flour has the nutrition and flavor of whole wheat without the heavy and high water absorption qualities.